sime2408/scrapalot-research-assistant/README.md

 * Go to the Google Cloud Console: https://console.cloud.google.com/
 * Create a new project called `scrapalot-research-assistant` or select an existing one.
 * Go to the "Credentials" page in the "APIs & Services" section.
-* Click "Create Credentials" and select "OAuth client ID".
+* Click "Create Credentials" and select "OAuth client ID."
 * Configure the OAuth consent screen as necessary.
-You'll need to set the "Application type" to "Desktop app".
+You'll need to set the "Application type" to "Desktop app."
 * Click "Create" to create the OAuth 2.0 client ID.
 * Click the download button on the right side of your newly created OAuth 2.0 client ID.
 This will download a JSON file.
 * Rename the downloaded JSON file to `client_secrets.json` and place it in the root directory of this project.